-Lithuania-based Freor LT supplies refrigeration solutions to food retailers across Europe and beyond that help them reduce environmental impact and energy use.
-Freor LT equipment uses natural refrigerants and unique Hydroloop cooling system.
-The company is a technological leader in an industry which is growing, amid global trends toward more chilled and frozen food, and is strongly focused on sustainability and climate-change goals.
+Lithuania-based Freor LT supplies refrigeration solutions to food retailers across Europe and beyond, that help to reduce environmental impact and energy usage.
+Freor LT equipment uses natural refrigerants and the unique Hydroloop cooling system.
+The company is a technological leader in an industry which is growing due to global trends toward more chilled and frozen food, and is strongly focused on sustainability and climate-change goals.
 Livonia acquired a 33% stake in Freor in 2018, with the company’s management retaining a majority.

-Technologies developed and used by Freor are making commercial refrigeration solutions more environmentally friendly and energy efficient.
-The company also continually stresses goals of energy savings and waste reduction in its own and suppliers’ processes as well.
+The technology developed and used by Freor is making commercial refrigeration solutions more environmentally friendly and energy efficient.
+Freor also continually stresses the goals of energy savings and waste reduction in its own and in suppliers’ processes.

 Mindaugas Utkevičius | Mindaugas Rapolas

-Thermory is the world’s largest producer of thermally modified wood – an expanding market where an established brand, global sales network, multifaceted production capacity and sustainability focus position the company well for further growth.
+Thermory is the world’s largest producer of thermally modified wood – an expanding market where an established brand, a global sales network, multifaceted production capacity, and a focus on sustainability position the company well for further growth.
 Livonia acquired Ha Serv, Europe’s largest maker of sauna materials, in 2016, with the management team keeping a minority stake.
-Add-on acquisitions and a 2018 merger with industry peer Thermory have created a global leader in naturally enhanced wood for decking, cladding and the like as well as saunas and sauna materials.
+Add-on acquisitions, and a 2018 merger with industry peer Thermory, have created a global leader in naturally enhanced wood for decking, cladding, and related products, and for saunas and sauna materials.

 Thermory’s products are natural alternatives, in terms of both materials and manufacturing processes, to environmentally harmful building materials.
-The company stresses responsible sourcing, committed to preserving nature’s resources and not abusing the privilege of natural wood.
+The company stresses responsible sourcing, and is committed to preserving nature’s resources and not abusing the privilege of having natural wood as a resource.

 Kaido Veske | Mindaugas Rapolas | Rain Lõhmus

-Klaasimeister is a leading specialty glass processing company mainly focused on producing energy-efficient insulated glass units for complex building facades.
-Founded in 1997, the company first became a local champion in its industry and now exports heavily to Nordic markets, with an impressive growth profile throughout its history.
+Klaasimeister is a leading specialty glass processing company, focused mainly on producing energy-efficient insulated glass units for complex building facades.
+Founded in 1997, the company first became a local champion in its industry and now exports heavily to the Nordic markets, with an impressive growth profile throughout its history.
 Marquee projects include the Oslo airport and the Helsinki library.
 Klaasimeister’s modern facilities near Tallinn boast some of the most advanced machinery in the Nordic-Baltic region.
-Livonia acquired a majority stake in 2019 to support the company's further expansion in the Nordics and beyond, building on the strong foundations laid by its founders.
+Livonia acquired a majority stake in 2019 to support the company's further expansion in the Nordics and beyond, building on the strong foundations laid by Klaasimeister's founders.